wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

 = 2.7.3 =
-* Added option in Recipe Card -> Performance to load assets when needed (only on single page or on all pages)
+* Added option in Recipe Card -> Performance to load assets when needed (only on single pages or on all pages)
-* Footer Copyright is now available to disable from Recipe Card -> General
+* Plugin Credit in the footer is now optional and can be enabled or disabled from Recipe Card -> General.
+You can enable it if you want to show your support for the plugin.
 * Removed unneeded attributes "icon-name" & "iconset" from HTML markup to prevent AMP errors

 = 2.7.2 =